 On Wednesday, the Australian dollar fell 0.99% after

 weaker-than-expected Australian inflation numbers heightened the

 prospect of an interest rate cut.

-The pound held at a two-month low weighed down by the strong
+The pound held at a two-month low on Wednesday, weighed down by a

-The Canadian dollar weakened against its U.S. counterpart to its
+The Canadian dollar weakened to a nearly seven-week low against

-GRAPHIC-Euro vs U.S. dollar GRAPHIC-World FX rates in 2019
+Euro vs U.S. dollar Graphic: World FX rates in 2019